 Land access and ownership plays a major role in the contest of power, therefore municipalities' disputes with communities often revolve around land and poor service delivery.
-Land is the commodity that instigates competition in unplanned areas where residents hope to be provided with tenure security.
-Regardless of whether it is municipal Council or privately owned land, it is common to find unofficial leaders illegally allocating land to individuals desperate for land and housing.
-The trend of illegal distribution of land has resulted in divisions between communities and municipalities because it often violates and disrupts municipal plans for either upgrading
+Land is frequently the commodity that instigates competition in unplanned areas where residents hope to be provided with tenure security.
+Regardless of whether the land is municipal Council or privately owned, it is common to find unofficial leaders illegally allocating land to individuals who are desperate for land and housing.
+Such trend in illegal distribution of land have resulted in divisions between communities and municipalities because they often violate and disrupt municipal plans for Figure 2: Water delivery truck in Spring Valley either upgrading or relocation.

 Scholarship on development generally observes that land is life and is a finite resource that warrants equity in distribution.
 Unfortunately, equity in land distribution seems to be rhetorical and is often impeded by a number of factors many of which are linked to uneven power relations.
-Many other projects that Planact implements in Gauteng and Mpumalanga Province have been delayed due to power contests.
+Many other projects that Planact implements in Gauteng and Mpumalanga Province have been delayed due to such power contests.
 The organisation has been involved in addressing some of the challenges emanating from the political environment.
-In this document, Planact shares some experiences from Spring Valley that demonstrate the effects of power relations on projects and the frustrations that people suffer as their development is impeded.
+In this document, Planact shares some experiences from Spring Valley that demonstrate the effects of power relations on projects and the frustrations that residents suffer as their development is impeded.
 The repercussions of unhealthy power relations reveal the vital role of participatory governance in the development process.

-Intricately woven into the issue of power relations is the lack of basic services-water, electricity and sanitation, which often culminates in strained relationships between communities and municipalities.
+Intricately woven into the issue of power relations is the lack of basic services - water, electricity and sanitation - which often culminates in strained relationships between communities and municipalities.
+As a result of their dissatisfaction with service delivery, residents of many low-income communities have engaged in protests in order to put pressure on their local governments to provide basic services.

-As a result of the dissatisfaction with service delivery, residents of many low-income communities have engaged in protests in order to put pressure on their local governments to provide services-water, electricity and proper sanitation.
-In this document, Planact demonstrates how power relations unfolded during the process of promoting participatory governance in Spring Valley.
-In many municipalities there are inconsistencies relating to the legislation on community participation and the municipalities practice.
+However, this often serves to further aggravate community/municipal relations.
+In this document, Planact's case study of Spring Valley demonstrates how power relations unfolded during the process of promoting participatory governance on site.
+Here, as in many municipalities across South Africa, there are inconsistencies relating to the legislation on community participation and the municipalities practice.